Secret in Their Eyes: Plot

 In 2002, shortly after 9/11, Ray Kasten, a counterterrorism agent for the FBI, and his friend Jessica "Jess" Cobb, an investigator for the Los Angeles district attorney's office, meet new ADA Claire Sloan.
 Jess and Ray receive a call about an unknown female body found in a dumpster near a local mosque, which Ray has been investigating for possible terrorist links.
 At the crime scene, both are devastated to discover that the victim is Jess's 18-year-old daughter, Carolyn, whose body has been bleached inside and out to destroy DNA evidence of both rape and murder.

-Ray, who was supposed to meet Carolyn to plan a surprise party for Jess but was late due to work conflicts, feels responsible for her death, while Jess feels the increasing need to move out of the city.
+Ray, who was supposed to meet Carolyn that day to plan a surprise party for Jess but was late due to work conflicts, feels partially responsible for her death, while Jess feels the increasing need to move out of the city.
 While helping Jess pack, Ray notices pictures from a picnic thrown for law enforcement in which a young man is seen staring at Carolyn.
 Ray scans the photo and matches it to Anzor Marzin, who is an informant in the terrorism probe.
 DA Martin Morales is reluctant to go after Marzin, fearing it would compromise the terrorism investigation.
 Officer Reggie Siefert brings in a suspect named Aban Ghazala, who Ray realizes is not the killer.